ndrprssnr/LogicTrainer/README.md

 You have 7 guesses, unless the Option "Unlimited trials" is checked.

     Note: The game supports gestures:
-      * Paint an "N" to create a new game.
+      * Draw an "N" to create a new game.
-      * Paint an "O" to show the Options screen.
+      * Draw an "O" to show the Options screen.

 ## Screenshots